linuxserver/docker-domoticz/README.md

 ## Versions

+* **07.05.20:** - Rebase to Ubuntu.
+Change to using prebuilt binaries.
+Move to stable release only.
 * **24.11.19:** - Change to using domoticz builtin Lua and MQTT.
 * **03.11.19:** - 2nd try setting capabilities for Domoticz binary.
 * **29.10.19:** - Set capabilities for Domoticz binary so spawned processes can use sockets.